-Space Is The Place: Stargazing in Galloway Forest Dark Sky Park
+Space Is The Place: Stargazing in Galloway Dark Sky Park

 One of the darkest places in Scotland, Galloway Forest Park became the UK’s first Dark Sky Park in 2009.
 With light pollution in cities impacting wildlife habitats, human health and biodiversity, finding places to enjoy the majesty of the night sky can be a challenge.

-For visitors to Scotland however, Dark Sky events at our Visitor Centre in Kirroughtree offer the perfect chance to stargaze.
+For visitors to Scotland however, Galloway's Dark Sky Park, easily accessible from our Visitor Centre in Kirroughtree, offers the perfect chance to stargaze.
 Whether you’re an experienced telescope owner, night-time photography enthusiast, or just keen to uncover the night sky’s mysteries, the park is for you.
-Here, you can spot over 7000 stars and planets with the naked eye.
-You can even see the bright, silvery band of the Milky Way - often hidden by the lights of the cities.
+Here, you can spot over 7,000 stars and planets with the naked eye.
+You can even see the bright, silvery band of the Milky Way, often hidden by the lights of the cities.

-The Forestry Commission’s in-house astronomy expert is Keith Muir.
-He’s head of Visitor Services in Galloway Forest Park, and one of the architects of the Dark Sky Park project.
-As a new season of stargazing events kicks off for 2018, he talks us through the history, importance and legacy of the UK’s first and finest natural stellar observatory.
+Forestry and Land Scotland’s in-house astronomy expert is Keith Muir, one of the architects of the Dark Sky Park project.
+Here he talks us through the history, importance and legacy of the UK’s first and finest natural stellar observatory.

 As a beginner, what is the easiest constellation to spot in the night sky?